molgenis/molgenis.org/public/documentation/guide-explore.md

 EntityType contains all data about the entities in MOLGENIS.
 Each row in this table represents an entity in MOLGENIS.

 ####Editing capabilities
-* Create new entities:
+* Create:
-  * "Forms" (Data Explorer -> EntityType -> create): "Cannot be created"
-  * "Upload" (Upload): Yes when metadata is configured correctly in the EMX
+  * Yes when metadata is configured correctly in the EMX and is loaded via the data uploader.
+  * An entity cannot be created via the forms.
+* Read:
-* Read: Yes
+  * Yes
 * Update:
+  * Updatable fields:
     * Label
     * Description
     * Abstract
     * Tags
     * i18n fields
+* Delete:
-* Delete: Posible for non system entities.
+  * Posible for non system entities.

 ###Attribute

 Attribute contains all data about the attributes in MOLGENIS.
-Each row in this table represents one attribute in an MOLGENIS entity
+Each row in this table represents one attribute in one MOLGENIS entity

 ####Editing capabilities
+* Create:
-* Create: Yes for non system entities.
+  * Yes for non system entities.
   * When creating an attribute for an existing enitity with data Nillable cannot be set to true.
+* Read:
-* Read: Yes
+  * Yes
+* Update:
-* Update: Yes for non system entities:
+  * Yes for non system entities:
+  * Updatable fields:
     * Sequence number
-  * Data type:
+    * Data type (See "convertion list of data types")
-  	* See "data types"
     * ID attribute
     * Label attribute
     * Lookup attribute index
     * Attribute parent
     * Attribute parts
     * Referenced entity
     * Order by
     * Expression
     * Nillable
     * Auto
     * Visible
     * Label
     * Description
     * Aggregatable
     * Enum values
     * Range min
     * Range max
     * Read-only
     * Unique
     * Tags
     * Visible expression
     * Validation expression
     * Default value
     * i18n fields
+* Delete:
-* Delete: Yes for non system entities
+  * Yes for non system entities

-####Data types
+####Convertion list of data types
 Here is a list convertion allowed in the metadata edit and some motivation with some extra info.

 #####BOOL